wvteijlingen/localize-xibs/README.md

 localize-xibs [--strict] [--verbose] [<input-files> ...]
 ```

 - `--strict`: Treat warnings as errors.
+This will throw compilation errors when ran from an Xcode Run Script.
 - `--verbose`: Display extra information while processing.